emrahtokalak/ConvertEasy/README.md

 ConvertEasy
 ===========

-ConvertEasy is a file convert project.
+ConvertEasy is a file convertor  project.

-Pdf to Doc
+  - Pdf to Doc
-Doc to Pdf
+  - Doc to Pdf

-Soon;
+Very soon I will add new features

-Text to Doc
+  - Text to Doc
-Excel to Pdf
+  - Excel to Pdf
-Excel to Doc
+  - Excel to Doc

+Technical specifications

+  - Asp.Net Mvc 5
+  - Aspose .Net
+  - Bootstrap for UI